 To create an account, confirm if your library participates in Zinio Magazines or RBDigital.
 After that, go to the library website and follow instructions for setting up an account.
 Each library has a different way of linking accounts to the service.
 My local library had me connect my library card barcode with my email.
 After that, login to the RBDigital or Zinio for Libraries app.
 If you have low vision, I recommend having someone assist with this, as the menu to sign in is difficult to see and does not scale in large print.

-By going to the magazine section, users are taken to a page that displays the magazines that are available for download.
-The current issue is downloaded by default, but back issues can be downloaded as well.
+After going to the magazines section, the screen displays the magazines that are available for download.
+The current issue downloads by default, but back issues are available for download as well.
 There is no limit to the number of magazines types that can be downloaded, nor is there a limit for the amount of issues that can be downloaded.
 If users use the Zinio for Libraries app, they are taken to a portal with all of the magazines available.
 Magazines are organized alphabetically and the most recent issue cover is displayed.
 While users can’t automatically subscribe to magazines, there is an option to sign up for email alerts to download new issues as they’re released.

-The app does not have much as far as accessibility settings go, which is surprising given the growing number of people who have difficulty reading standard print.
-However, the app can still be used by people with low vision and blindness.
-Users can zoom in on pages and read text-only views of articles, though the built-in iPad accessibility settings are required in order to truly enjoy the app.
-For more on iPad accessibility settings, read this here.
+The app does not have much as far as accessibility settings go.
+This is surprising considering the growing number of people who have difficulty reading standard print.
+However, the app is still usable for people with low vision and blindness.
+Users can zoom in on pages and read text-only views of articles, though the app requires users to use the built-in accessibility settings on their device.

-I found it easy to navigate the magazine pages with Zoom enabled, though chose to show the controller in the corner of the screen so I wasn’t constantly triple tapping the screen.
+I found it easy to navigate the magazine pages with Zoom enabled.
+To avoid constantly triple tapping the screen, I chose to show the controller in the corner of the screen.
 I would turn zoom off when turning pages, and then turn it back on.
 The maximum zoom capabilities from within the app did not enlarge the text enough for me, though I could navigate other magazines with larger than average font without needing to enable Zoom in accessibility settings.

 What I use it for

-While I don’t read a lot of magazines, I appreciate having them in an accessible format available offline so that I can reference them at any time, without having to worry about time limits or other limits.
+While I don’t read a lot of magazines, I appreciate having them in an accessible format available offline.
+This way, I can reference them at any time, without having to worry about time limits or other limits.
 Plus, I can download a magazine in less than a minute and be reading it quickly.
 Other users may benefit from using the magazines in the classroom, practicing with iPad accessibility, or reading articles in a natural format.

-This app could be improved with more large font options available.
+I wish that Zinio and RBDigital would add more large font options.
 Still, it integrates well with the built-in iPad accessibility settings.
 If you are proficient with using Zoom or VoiceOver, then the RBDigital Magazines app with Zinio will be a great addition to your iPad.